Last updated on September 12th, 2023 at 01:40 am

 The Differences Between Mental and Behavioral Health

 The term “behavioral health” originated just a few decades ago, but the meaning has changed over time.
-There are several important differences between mental and behavioral health.
+There are some differences between mental and behavioral health, although they are often used as synonyms.

-In some circumstances, behavioral health may be considered a subset of mental health.
-However, behavioral health is also a part of physical health.
+In many circumstances, behavioral health is considered a subset of mental health.
+However, behavioral health can also be a part of physical health.
 For example, a behavioral health professional may help an individual address the habits that lead to obesity, which is a physical issue.

-Both mental health and behavioral health are broad terms that are interrelated with other aspects of health.
+Both mental health and behavioral health are broad terms that are interrelated with each other, as well as other aspects of health.

 The Connection Between Behavioral and Mental Health

-It’s very common for mental and behavioral health disorders to co-occur, meaning that both conditions are present in the same individual.
+It’s very common for mental and behavioral health disorders to co-occur, meaning that two or more conditions are present in the same individual.
 Collaborative care with a team of different health professionals is particularly important in these situations.
 Treating one challenge without the other may not be effective.

-In some cases, a mental health condition may be a root cause of a behavioral health disorder.
+In some cases, a mental health condition is a root cause of a behavioral health disorder.
 For example, someone with generalized anxiety disorder might cope with their anxiety by overeating, using drugs, or drinking excessively.

-Positive behaviors may help reduce the impact of a mental health condition.
+Positive behaviors can help reduce the impact of a mental health condition.
 Practices like meditation, exercise, and spending time with friends can improve your mental state.
-Similarly, treating a mental health condition may help someone reach a state that allows them to build better habits.
+Similarly, treating a mental health condition may help someone reach a state that allows them to build healthier habits or coping skills.

 Get the Right Diagnosis